'Jesus And John Wayne' Explores Christian Manhood — And How Belief Can Bolster Trump

 So there's a bit of wavering right now in the margins.
 And I think that people are unsettled in light of the pandemic.
 And at the same time, I think it's also important to realize that many evangelicals aren't necessarily listening to the same news reports as other Americans are.
 And so their news is being filtered in particular ways through Christian radio, also, you know, through Fox News and talk radio.

-And so I think that this acknowledgement of incompetence isn't all that pronounced.
+And so I think that this acknowledgment of incompetence isn't all that pronounced.
 And at the same time, this model of rugged and even reckless masculinity means that a lot of that kind of incompetence can actually be forgiven — right? — because you need aggressiveness to be a good leader and God gave men testosterone precisely for this reason.
-And yeah, there are going to be certain side effects.
+And, yeah, there are going to be certain side effects.